isadoramariamendes/rshell/README.md

 # Installation
 To execute the program just follow the steps:
-1 - Download the project
+1 - Clone the project

 2 - Open the terminal